Tushar03garg/Shop-Smart-E-Commerce-Project/README.md

-Decision Tree Classifier and Regressor with Pruning Project Overview
+Decision Tree Pruning System
+📌 Project Overview

-This project implements Decision Tree Classifier and Decision Tree Regressor models using pruning techniques to improve model performance and control overfitting.
-The models are built using Python machine learning libraries and applied to a dataset related to user behavior in an e-commerce environment.
+This project demonstrates the implementation of Decision Tree Classifier and Decision Tree Regressor models using pruning techniques to improve model performance and prevent overfitting.
+Decision Trees can grow very complex and memorize training data, so pruning parameters were applied to control tree size and enhance generalization.

-The primary objective is to understand how pruning parameters affect model complexity and performance.
+The models were developed using Python machine learning libraries and evaluated using standard performance metrics.

+🎯 Problem Statement

+Decision Trees often suffer from:

+Overfitting on training data
+High model complexity
+Poor generalization on unseen data

+This project applies tree pruning techniques to:

+Reduce overfitting
+Improve model performance
+Control model complexity
+Enhance prediction accuracy
+📊 Dataset Description

+The dataset contains multiple input features used to train and evaluate the Decision Tree models.

+Each row represents a data instance with numerical and categorical attributes.

+Typical steps performed:

+Data preprocessing
+Feature selection
+Model training
+Model evaluation

+Target Variable:

+For Classifier → Categorical output
+For Regressor → Continuous numerical output
+⚙️ Technologies Used

+Python 🐍
+NumPy
+Pandas
+Matplotlib
+Scikit-learn

+🔄 Workflow

+Data Loading
+Data Cleaning
+Exploratory Data Analysis (EDA)
+Feature Preprocessing
+Train-Test Split
+Model Training
+Model Pruning
+Model Evaluation
+Performance Comparison

-Models Implemented
+🤖 Models Used

+The following machine learning models were implemented:

 Decision Tree Classifier
-Used for classification tasks
-Predicts categorical outcomes (e.g., purchase or not) Decision Tree Regressor
+Decision Tree Regressor

-Used for regression tasks
-Predicts continuous numerical values
-Pruning Technique Used
+🌳 Pruning Techniques Used

-Pruning is applied to reduce overfitting and improve generalization of the decision tree models.

-The following pruning parameters were used:
+The following pruning parameters were applied to control tree growth:

 max_depth

 Limits the maximum depth of the tree
-Controls model complexity
+Prevents the model from becoming too complex

 min_samples_split

-Minimum number of samples required to split an internal node Prevents unnecessary splits
+Minimum number of samples required to split a node Reduces unnecessary splits

 Example: